aawgit/extension-with-gpu/README.md

-# rowser extension TODO: Change the name
+# Browser extension TODO: Change the name

 This is based on the example project to show how to run 🤗 Transformers in a browser extension.  https://github.com/huggingface/transformers.js-examples.git transformers.js-examples/browser-extension/